 Antisemitic Words and Images View More »

-- Part 1 – Historical Survey: Assign small groups to each review at least one of the five sources in the handout, Antisemitism Over Time, which track some of the ways antisemitism has manifested over the past century.
-Have them add notes to their chart as they review.
+- Part 1 – Historical Survey: Small groups are assigned at least one of the five sources in the handout, Antisemitism Over Time, which tracks some of the ways antisemitism has manifested over the past century.
+Groups review the assigned source(s) and add notes to their chart.

-- Part 2 – Contemporary Examples: Assign small groups to review at least one statement and one visual from the Antisemitic Words and Images handout, which focuses on modern-day examples of antisemitism.
-Have them add notes to their chart, paying attention to the ways in which the contemporary manifestations are similar to and distinct from the historical case studies.
+- Part 2 – Contemporary Examples: Small groups are assigned at least one statement and one visual from the Antisemitic Words and Images handout, which focuses on modern-day examples of antisemitism.
+As students review, they add notes to their chart, paying attention to the ways in which the contemporary manifestations are similar to and distinct from the historical case studies.